 ❓FAQs

 Yes, you can actually "ripen" bananas in the oven.
 Bake unpeeled bananas at 300 for about 20 minutes or until the peels turn black.
 Cool, scoop out the flesh, and strain off the liquid.
-You can read more about it on this post.
+Read more about it in my Banana Bread with Pancake Mix recipe.

 Yes.
 Freezing overripe bananas is a great way to save them at their peak of flavor, and you can absolutely use them in your banana bread, banana pancake, and banana muffin recipes.
-Read more about it here.
+Read more about it in this banana bread from a mix recipe.

 Banana chocolate chip muffins are done when a toothpick inserted into the center comes out clean.
 I also like to check with a digital thermometer -- they should reach an internal temperature of 195-200 degrees.